Support Us

 It was determined that the raven needed fluid therapy, which is a special tube and hand-feeding procedure.
 Anti-parasite medication was also administered, as well as iron supplements and multivitamins to help improve its strength.
 Wildlife Rescue Association staff were hand-feeding this little patient every 30 minutes whilst its bloodwork and feces were also constantly being monitored in order to assess the presence of parasites.
 Slowly but surely, the bloodwork began to improve (no anemia found) and the raven began to show positive signs of recovery.

 Stay tuned for next week’s feature on the healing and release of the Common Raven.
-If you find an animal please call our helpline at 604-526-7275 or give today to help other wildlife like the Common Raven here.
+If you find an animal please contact our Support Centre for assistance or give today to help other wildlife like the Common Raven here.